 20 to 30% of call volumes are call-backs from previous, unresolved issues.

 When sales and marketing teams strategize how to improve the customer journey and increase sales, they use Customer Journey Mapping.
 Customer journey maps help them visualize how a prospect moves through the awareness, consideration, and decision stages of the sales funnel and what motivates each interaction.
-Likewise, help desk leaders can create Customer Support Journey Maps that zero-in on the processes and interactions speciﬁc to help desk to identify weaknesses and enhance the customer support experience.
+Likewise, help desk leaders can create Customer Support Journey Maps that zero-in on the processes and interactions speciﬁc to your help desk or MSP to identify weaknesses and enhance your customer support.

 The Basics of Customer Support Journey Mapping